mrmcc3/vibing-dev/blog/denos-decline-response.md

 > Deno KV looks like nothing short of abandonware.

 It's a minimal data API.
 Does it work or not?
-Have production workloads stopped working?
-Any performance issues?
+How does it perform in production?
 No, none of that.
 Instead, let's talk about the most important thing in software - is there a recently tagged version number?

 Maybe instead we could talk about how they're offering a unique API to FoundationDB with at-least-once semantic queues where message handlers automatically scale using v8 isolates.
 Or how you can atomically enqueue messages and interact with KV state in the same transaction.
-We **should** celebrate this kind of innovation.

 The article then goes on a tirade against [JSR](https://jsr.io).
 Let's have a
 look: